-- How to prepare for CLAT from Class 10, 11 & 12?
+- How to Prepare for CLAT from Class 10, 11 & 12?

 Must Read: A Detailed Guide to Start a Career in Law

-Before we find out about how to prepare for CLAT, let us first dive into what CLAT actually is.
+Before we find out how to prepare for CLAT, let us first dive into what CLAT actually is.
 Common-Law Admission Test popularly known as CLAT is the admission entrance exam for a five-year integrated course BA-LLB course in India.
 The exam is usually conducted in May.
 22 National Law Universities are registered under CLAT.
 Many private law schools also consider CLAT scores during the admission process.
 The duration of the exam is 2 hours.
 The scheduled date for the exam this year is 13th June.
 The mode of conduct is online.

 Latest Updates on CLAT Exam